-“Mic check,” everyone (including Evan Harmon, the Occupy KC organizer I'm talking to) shouts in response.
+“Mic check,” he says.“Mic check,” everyone (including Evan Harmon, the Occupy KC organizer I'm talking to) shouts in response.
 So begins a public service address made in pieces, and at each pause, everyone around me repeats what they have just heard.

 “Mic check (mic check).
 In 25 minutes (in 25 minutes) the work group will meet (the work group will meet) in front of the statue (in front of the statue).
 If you would like to participate (if you would like to participate) you may join us (you may join us).”